ride9fe/Getting-and-Cleaning-D---Course-Proj/readme.md

 ===============
-## The steps are:
+## The steps that are taken by run_analysis.R are:

-install and load the following  the libraries library(plyr) library(dplyr) library(reshape2)
+install and load the following  the libraries *library(plyr)
+*library(dplyr)
+*library(reshape2)

+Followed by:
-## read the files into tables,
+*read the files into tables,
-get headers to put into data table in the next step read data into table and assign header read as table for handling using either cbind/rbind or dplyr merge data together find col number that contains "mean" pull out the columns with indexed numbers that contain "mean" find col number that contains "std" pull out the columns with indexed numbers that containt "std" create a new df that has subjectID, activityID, and those with "mean" and "std" add in column with activity description by matching the activity labels Read all activities and their names and label the aproppriate columns use dplyr inner_join to merge 2 tables with their common column = activityID because for wide format, the header has variables that is very non-intuitive and non-descriptive, need to convert them to long format. use melt from library (reshape) convert it to wide format and average the variables.
+*get headers to put into data table in the next step *read data into table and assign header
+*read as table for handling using either cbind/rbind or dplyr *merge data together
+*find col number that contains "mean"
+*pull out the columns with indexed numbers that contain "mean" *find col number that contains "std"
+*pull out the columns with indexed numbers that containt "std" *create a new df that has subjectID, activityID, and those with "mean" and "std" *add in column with activity description by matching the activity labels *Read all activities and their names and label the aproppriate columns *use dplyr inner_join to merge 2 tables with their common column = activityID *because for wide format, the header has variables that is very non-intuitive and non-descriptive, *need to convert them to long format. use melt from library (reshape) *convert it to wide format and average the variables.
-Create a file with the new tidy dataset
+*Create a file with the new tidy dataset

-## the result is a clean data named "tidy_data_ave_variable.txt"
+the result is a clean data named "tidy_data_ave_variable.txt"